chaos-polymtl/lethe/doc/source/parameters/cfd/laser_heat_source.rst

 * ``subsection free surface radiation``: In additive manufacturing simulations, radiation at the interface between the air and the metal is a significant cooling mechanism.
 When this interface (i.e., free surface) is resolved by the :doc:`volume_of_fluid` solver, the ``free surface radiation`` subsection defines the parameters to impose this radiation cooling following the Stefan-Boltzmann law of radiation: :math:`\epsilon \sigma (T^4 - T_{inf}^4)`.

   * ``enable``: controls if the radiation cooling is enabled.
-The radiation sink is apply in the heat transfer solver in the cells where the phase fraction gradient norm :math:`|\nabla \alpha|` is non-null.
+The radiation sink is applied in the heat transfer solver in the cells where the phase fraction gradient norm :math:`|\nabla \alpha|` is non-null.

     .. warning::
         To apply this radiation cooling, the ``VOF`` parameter must be set to ``true`` in the :doc:`multiphysics` subsection.